VanshDeshwal/notes/Data Science Notes/100 days of ML/Libraries/Seaborn.md

 ![[Pasted image 20250622185734.png]]

-### Facet plots
+### Facet plots (multiple plots for some value)
 - figure level function
 - work with `relplot`
-- it will not work with scatterplot and lineplot if we want to plot multiple graphs
+- it will not work with scatterplot and lineplot
+If we want to plot multiple graphs based of a value, then we can only do it using figure level function because the multiple graphs are on same canvas, and only figure level function can access the canvas

 ```python
 sns.relplot(data=tips, x='total_bill', y='tip', kind='line', col='sex', row='day')